SSC CGL 2026 Notification

 CGL Tier 2 Statistics Syllabus

 The Statistics paper in SSC CGL Tier 2 (Paper II) is meant only for candidates applying for the Junior Statistical Officer (JSO) post.
 This section checks how well you understand basic and advanced statistical concepts, data handling, and numerical analysis.
 The topics can be slightly technical, so clear basics and regular revision are important to score well.
-The key topics included in the Tier 2 Statistics syllabus are listed below
+The key topics included in the Tier 2 Statistics syllabus are listed below.

 | Subject | Topics |